patricksimpson/posts/2019/javascript-functions-and-scope.md

 This example is often seen inside class constructors.
 This approach allows for these methods (or functions) to have the access to the variables defined in that class instance. `this` in _this_ case applies to the instance of the class.

 You can have multiple instances of the same class, each would have their own, very different `this` context.
-It would be bad otherwise.  😨
+(It would be bad otherwise.🤯)

 ## Bind